Malaysia's Top Glove compensates migrant workers after U.S. Customs ban

-KUALA LUMPUR, Aug 10 (Reuters) - Malaysia’s Top Glove Corporation said on Monday it had begun making remediation payments to migrant workers who were employed by the world’s largest medical glove maker before 2019, when it put in place ethical recruitment practices.
+KUALA LUMPUR (Reuters) - Malaysia’s Top Glove Corporation (TPGC.KL) said on Monday it had begun making remediation payments to migrant workers who were employed by the world’s largest medical glove maker before 2019, when it put in place ethical recruitment practices.

 The United States is a major market for medical gloves, which have seen huge demand as a result of the COVID-19 pandemic, and last month the U.S. Customs and Border Protection (CBP) placed a detention order on imports from two of Top Glove’s subsidiaries.